All NSB Courses

 PSYC BC2107 Psychology of Learning (P. Balsam).
 Lecture course covering the basic methods, results, and theory in the study of how experience affects behavior.
 The roles of early exposure, habitation, sensitization, conditioning, imitation, and memory in the acquisition and performance of behavior are studied.

 NSBV BC3405 Neuroscience of Trauma (E. McCaskill).
-This course provides a comprehensive overview of theoretical models and research relevant to the neurobiology, neurophysiology, neuroanatomy and neurodevelopmental processes underlying psychological trauma.
+This lecture course provides a comprehensive overview of theoretical models and research relevant to the neurobiology, neurophysiology, neuroanatomy and neurodevelopmental processes underlying psychological trauma.
 Cognitive, emotional and behavioral symptoms associated with post traumatic experience are examined from a neuroscience perspective.
 Neurotherapeutic treatment interventions are reviewed and critiqued as models of applied clinical neuroscience.

 BIOL BC3362 Molecular and Cellular Neuroscience (E. Bauer).
 Structure and function of neural membranes; ionic basis of membrane potential and action potential; synaptic transmission and neurochemistry; sensory transduction and processing; reflexes and spinal cord physiology; muscle structure and function; neuronal circuitry; and nervous system development.